Microbotics: History

 Microbots were born thanks to the appearance of the microcontroller in the last decade of the 20th century, and the appearance of microelectromechanical systems (MEMS) on silicon, although many microbots do not use silicon for mechanical components other than sensors.
 The earliest research and conceptual design of such small robots was conducted in the early 1970s in (then) classified research for U.S. intelligence agencies.
 Applications envisioned at that time included prisoner of war rescue assistance and electronic intercept missions.
 The underlying miniaturization support technologies were not fully developed at that time, so that progress in prototype development was not immediately forthcoming from this early set of calculations and concept design.
 As of 2008, the smallest microrobots use a scratch drive actuator.

 The development of wireless connections, especially Wi-Fi (i.e. in household networks) has greatly increased the communication capacity of microbots, and consequently their ability to coordinate with other microbots to carry out more complex tasks.
 Indeed, much recent research has focused on microbot communication, including a 1,024 robot swarm at Harvard University that assembles itself into various shapes; and manufacturing microbots at SRI International for DARPA's "MicroFactory for Macro Products" program that can build lightweight, high-strength structures.

 Microbots called xenobots have also been built using biological tissues instead of metal and electronics.
 Xenobots avoid some of the technological and environmental complications of traditional microbots as they are self-powered, biodegradable, and biocompatible.

 Definitions

 While the "micro" prefix has been used subjectively to mean "small", standardizing on length scales avoids confusion.
 Thus a nanorobot would have characteristic dimensions at or below 1 micrometer, or manipulate components on the 1 to 1000 nm size range.
 A microrobot would have characteristic dimensions less than 1 millimeter, a millirobot would have dimensions less than a cm, a mini-robot would have dimensions less than 10 cm, and a small robot would have dimensions less than 100 cm.

-Many sources also describe robots larger than 1 millimeter as microbots or robots larger than 1 micrometer as nanobots.
+Many sources also describe robots larger than 1 millimeter as microbots or microrobots larger than 1 micrometer as nanobots.